section-engineering-education/engineering-education/content/articles/data-viz-chartify/index.md

 ### What is Chartify?
 According to the documentation, [Chartify](https://chartify.readthedocs.io/en/latest/) is a Python library that aims to make it easy for data scientists to create charts.
 This open-source library was introduced to the world in this article by [Spotify Lab](https://engineering.atspotify.com/2018/11/15/introducing-chartify-easier-chart-creation-in-python-for-data-scientists/), as a means for you and I to build visually appealing charts using Python.

 The library was built on [Bokeh](https://docs.bokeh.org/en/latest/docs/user_guide/styling.html).
-Bokeh is a Python visualization framework that is JavaScript based.
+Bokeh is a Python visualization framework that is JavaScript-based.
 Bokeh can be used to generate interactive visualizations for modern web browsers.
 You can use Bokeh to generate JavaScript-powered visualizations without having to write any JavaScript.
 I am sure you know what that means for Chartify...
 Yeah, you got it!
 Fantastic visuals.

 ![Introduction to Chartify](/engineering-education/data-viz-chartify/chartifydoc.png)